 In mid-May of the 2023-24 academic year, students and staff began to report symptoms such as blurry vision, eye pain and headaches.
 After continually reported symptoms, the ultimate cause was found in the Physiology building.

-Following this discovery, the building was closed to the public Sept.
-13 and has remained closed since.
+Following this discovery, building entrance was limited to faculty and students with valid keycards in an attempt to limit the opportunity for theft, on account of decreased staff presence in the building.
 Colorado State University hired third-party companies Gallagher Bassett and Chemistry & Industrial Hygiene, Inc., which test for mold and other hazards.

 Ad